Kylir/dotfiles/README.md

 My [Polybar](https://polybar.github.io/) config.
 It has the I3 desktop, sound volume, CPU, Memory, Wifi, LAN, custom VPN status, battery, clock and custom i3lock + hibernate.

-The I3 desktops have each a custom icon.
+On the left I have the I3 desktops with an icon for each.
 See the I3 section below.

+In the middle of the status bar I have the title and album of the music played by Spotify.

+On the right side, I have the sound volume, Memory, Cpu, Battery, Number of Docker containers running, Number of packages I can update, the wifi SSID, the ethernet IP (if any) and the date.

 ## Termite

 Location: `~/.config/termite/`

 It's using the Iosevska font and no scrollbar.
-It is also trying to use transparency.
+It is also using transparency.

 ## I3 Window Manager config